wpcodefactory/wp-dev-utils/README.md

 # WP Dev Utils

-A collection of useful codes and utilities for WordPress plugin development by WPFactory
+A collection of useful codes and utilities for WordPress plugin development by WPFactory.

 ## WP_Plugin_Base Class
 A class that will give your plugin some useful and convenient features that you are tired of creating from scratch every time you create a new plugin.